calebjordan/quantumcaleb/_posts/2015-7-31-Spinning Wafers.md

 1. Rinse the resist in the strip bath
 2. Spin dry
 3. Bake for a minute or so on any hotplate over 100C.
 You want to get all of the water out of the quartz.
 4. Spin on some 1805 resist from the general drawer.
 Use the large spinner in the e-beam spinner room.
 You may need to swap out the holder to hold a 5inch mask.
 Spin at 2000 RPM for a minute.
+You'll probably need to clean the spinner afterwards, just use an acetone-IPA rinse.
 5. Bake at 115&deg;C for 60s